addiscent/php-server-mon-sys/README.md

 ## How To Uninstall _Php-Server-Mon-Sys_
 To completely remove the installed _Php-Server-Mon-Sys_:

   - Delete the _Php-Server-Mon-Sys_ home directory.
+Sudo or other superuser permissions are necessary to delete the MySQL database.

     Before doing so, you should remove the running _Docker_ containers:

-      $ docker-compose stop
+      $ docker-compose stop  # gracefully shut down the Docker containers

-      $ docker-compose rm
+      $ docker-compose rm  # unload the Docker containers

   - After deleting the home directory, you may remove the unnecessary _Docker_ images from the local _Docker_ image repository:

     - Discover the local _Docker_ images using the command:

         $ docker images

       Their names are _mysql_, _nginx_, _phusion/baseimage_, and _temp/php-fpm-psm_.
 Note their _IMAGE IDs_.

     - One by one, remove the images from the _Docker_ image repository using the command:

         $ docker rmi IMAGE ID.

-If you inadvertently uninstall _Php-Server-Mon-Sys_ without first using the _docker-compose rm_ command, you may manually "clean up" the orphaned _Docker_ containers by using other _Docker_ commands.
+If you inadvertently uninstall _Php-Server-Mon-Sys_ without first using the _docker-compose rm_ command, you may manually "clean up" the orphaned _Docker_ containers by using _Docker_ commands.
 See the _Docker_ documentation for details; in a nutshell:

-  - Discover the orphaned _Docker_ containers by using the command _docker ps -a_, and note the _CONTAINER ID_
+  - Discover the orphaned _Docker_ containers by using the command:

+      $ docker ps -a  # note the _CONTAINER IDs_

   - Remove the _Docker_ containers by using the command: